-2020 - 2022 Local Bill Certification Form
+Local Bill Certification Form

-2021 Economic Impact Statement
+Economic Impact Statement

-2020 - 2022 Local Bill Amendment Form
+Local Bill Amendment Form

-AFFIDAVIT OF PROOF OF PUBLICATION
+MODEL AFFIDAVIT OF PROOF OF PUBLICATION

-STATE OF FLORIDA, COUNTY OF BEFORE ME, the undersigned authority, personally appeared, who, on due solemn oath or affirmation, attests that a notice stating the substance of a contemplated law or proposed bill relating to PLACE COPY OF ADVERTISEMENT HERE was published in the issue of (date) 20 of the, a newspaper published in County, Florida, where the matter or thing to be affected by the contemplated law is situated, and that a copy of the published notice is attached and made a part of this affidavit.
-(Signed)(Title) Sworn to or affirmed and subscribed before me this day of, 20 (SEAL) Notary Public State of Florida at Large My commission expires
+STATE OF FLORIDA, COUNTY OF } BEFORE ME, the undersigned authority, personally appeared, who, on due solemn oath or affirmation, attests that a notice stating the substance of a contemplated law or proposed bill relating to PLACE COPY OF ADVERTISEMENT HERE was published on (date), 20, in the issue of, a newspaper published in, a newspaper County, Florida, or on the publicly accessible website of County, Florida, where the matter or thing to be affected by the contemplated law is situated, and that a copy of the published notice is attached and made a part of this affidavit.
+Affiant further says that the newspaper or website complies with all legal requirements for publication in chapter 50, Florida Statutes.
+(Signed) (Title) Gay of day of, 20, by, who is personally known to me or produced (type)as identification.
+(SEAL)Notary Public State of Florida at Large